 With Talkspace you’ll never miss an appointment because there aren’t appointments.
 You can message your therapist on your schedule, 24/7.
 Anxious over a child’s disciplinary issue at school or lonely after not getting enough adult social time?
 Just message your therapist.
 Worried about the impact of growing up in a single parent home on your children?
 Message your therapist.
 Your therapist will get back to you twice a day with helpful tactics and strategies on navigating these difficult emotional waters.
 There’s also the option for video chat, if you prefer a more personal interaction with your therapist.

 Talkspace Is Confidential

 For many of us the stigma of mental health issues already feels overwhelming.
 Add the increased societal scrutiny and judgment of single mothers to the mix and you can understand the hesitancy to announce our mental health struggles to the world.
 Many of us worry about our mental health status being used against us.

-Talkspace allows women anonymous access to therapy.
+Talkspace allows women confidential access to therapy.
 You’ll never get caught unexpectedly in a parking lot or in a waiting room.
 You can even use a pseudonym with your therapist.

 Talkspace Is Going to Help

 Psychotherapy has been shown to be effective by countless studies and in certain cases online therapy is more effective, than traditional therapy.